alexchenuw/devopslabs/Lab-24/README.md

 ```
 ![ingress controller](https://github.com/alexchenuw/devopslabs/blob/main/Lab-24/ingress-lab24-1.png)

-* Tell Instructor the ip address of your ingress and he will make changes on DNS setting to map the FQDN to the ingress IP address

-Now, try access the FQDN from your browser
+Now, try access the FQDN from your browser, you should be able to see the default nginx webpage with your browser

 ___